 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 Adult protective underwear may be helpful for a person who has incontinence.
 A person who has incontinence has trouble controlling urine or stool.
 This underwear helps absorb urine and catch stool.
 There are different types of adult underwear.
 A washable type may be useful when a person has trouble using the disposable type.
-When putting on adult underwear, make sure the tabs are in the back.
-Make sure the underwear is the right size so that it fits well.
-This is important for people who are very thin or overweight.
-The elastic at the legs should fit well and not be too loose.
-A good fit can help stop leaks.
-And it can keep the skin from getting sore.
 The person may get a rash in the genital area, especially if that area doesn't get cleaned well.
 Rashes can occur when the skin stays wet, rubs against the underwear, or comes into contact with urine and stool.
 The skin may look red, raw, or burned.
 Some people also may be allergic to the perfumes in the underwear material.
 Clean the groin area daily.
 And check for irritated skin and rashes so that you can treat them as soon as they happen.
 Some types of adult underwear are a pull-up style (made of elastic or cloth), and some use adhesive tabs or an elastic band with buttons.
 An elastic pull-up style is made of a stretchy material.
 With any type of adult underwear, the penis should be positioned down and centered on the body.
 Adhesive tab styles have tabs to help adjust and secure the underwear.
 Cloth pull-up styles are made to look and feel like standard briefs.
 Elastic band and button styles use stretchy bands with buttons at the end to secure the pull-up on each side.
 Some types of adult underwear are a pull-up style (made of elastic or cloth), and some use adhesive tabs or an elastic band with buttons.
 An elastic pull-up style is made of a stretchy material.
 Adhesive tab styles have tabs to help adjust and secure the underwear.
 Cloth pull-up styles are made to look and feel like standard briefs.
 Elastic band and button styles use stretchy bands with buttons at the end to secure the pull-up on each side.
-Current as of: September 25, 2023 Author: Ignite Healthwise, LLC Staff Current as of: September 25, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: December 18, 2024 Author: Ignite Healthwise, LLC Staff Current as of: December 18, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Caregiving: Adult Underwear for Incontinence